-During the first semester after successfully completing the Field paper, the candidate should begin searching for a dissertation topic as well as two appropriate advisors.
-During this semester, the candidate may register for ECON 9998 with the Director of Graduate Studies.
-Not later than the beginning of the second semester after completing a Field paper, the candidate must have two members of the Department's faculty who have consented to serve as the provisional dissertation committee.
+At the beginning of the Spring semester of the candidate’s third year, the candidate must have two members of the Department's faculty who have consented to serve as his/her advisors.
 From this point forward, students must register each semester for 12 credits in ECON 9998 and ECON 9999.
-The role of the Committee at this early stage is to assist the candidate in finding a feasible research topic and to provide initial direction of his or her efforts.
+The role of the advisors at this early stage is to assist the candidate in finding a feasible research topic and to provide initial direction of his or her efforts.
 The candidate may change advisors should changes in the student's interests or other circumstances make this desirable.

-During the first semester in which a candidate registers for Econ 9999, the principal advisor will require the candidate to write a paper.
-The paper will be a literature review, unless the advisor and candidate agree on an alternative.
+Before the end of the third year, the student is expected to complete and defend a dissertation proposal.
 The dissertation proposal should set out the major questions to be explored and describe the methods and the data (if any) to be employed.
 The statement should be specific enough and detailed enough that the faculty can predict with reasonable assurance whether the work is a contribution to knowledge and can be successfully completed.
-Students should refer to the specific guidelines and instructions for the proposal available in Collab.
+Students should refer to the specific guidelines for the proposal available in Collab.

 Before scheduling a proposal defense a candidate must obtain the signatures of two tenured or tenured-track members of the Department of Economics at the University of Virginia.
 At that time, a third tenured or tenured-track member of the Department of Economics at the University of Virginia will be appointed by the DGS.
 The three readers will serve as the candidate's provisional committee.